hitolaus/DR-TV.bundle/README.md

 DR-TV.bundle
 ============

 Plex plugin for http://dr.dk/TV that uses the iOS HLS streams instead of Flash.
-This allows the plugin to be used from a PMS running on Linux.
+This allows the plugin to be used from a PMS running Linux.

 # Installation

     $ cd ~/Library/Application Support/Plex Media Server/Plug-ins/
     $ git clone https://github.com/hitolaus/DR-TV.bundle.git

 # Compatibility